What is Camelina Oil?

 What is Camelina oil?

-Originally, Camelina oil comes from the oilseed Camelina sativa.
-While it is native to Europe and grows well in cold and arid climates, sometimes, Asia and some places throughout North America, Slovenia, and Italy have the climate necessary for Camelina growth.
+Camelina oil comes from the oilseed Camelina sativa.
+Camelina sativa is native to Europe and grows well in cold and arid climates.
+While camelina is normally found in Europe, it can also be found in Asia and in some places throughout North America, Slovenia, and Italy.
 Known in English as camelina, gold-of-pleasure, or false flax, this crop has been used in natural medicine for years.
+It is possible that Camelina Sativa was brought to North America unintentionally as a weed with flaxseed.
+It was overlooked until recently for dietary use.

 Researchers’ became interested in Camelina because of its high level (up to 45%) of omega-3 fatty acids.
 It is uncommon to have this level of omega-3 fatty acids in plant based sources.
 Most of the fatty acids in cold-pressed camelina oil are polyunsaturated.
 This helps provide structure to cell membranes which can improve exercise stamina, lower heart rate, increase sperm production, improve immune response, and help with the body’s responsiveness to insulin.